ScreenPyHQ/screenpy/docs/cookbook.rst

 Using Either
 ===========

 Sometimes you may need to use a try/except control flow in your test, for one reason or another.
 Luckily, your Actor can perform this flow with the :class:`~screenpy.actions.Either` Action!

 .. code-block:: python

     the_actor.will(Either(DoAction()).or_(DoDifferentAction())

 The Actor will attempt to perform the first action (or set of actions).
 If successful, the Actor moves on.
-But an ``AssertionError`` is raised the Actor will begin performing the second action (or set of actions) passed into :meth:`~screenpy.actions.Either.or_`.
+But if an ``AssertionError`` is raised the Actor will begin performing the second action (or set of actions) passed into :meth:`~screenpy.actions.Either.or_`.
 Note the Actor only catches ``AssertionError`` here allowing for other exceptions to still be raised.

 :class:`~screenpy.actions.Either` allows users to pass in multiple actions.
 This is similar Actor performing multiple actions in one call.

 .. code-block:: python